-Pumpkin Pie Parfaits are a crowd pleasing dessert.
+Pumpkin Pie Parfaits are easy fall desserts for a crowd.
 Here a few alternative ideas for how you could serve them:

 - Instead of topping the Pumpkin Pie Parfaits with cookie crumbs, you could use fall colored sprinkles, candy corns or crushed nuts like pecans or walnuts to decorate the parfaits.

 - Mix crushed peanuts with the cookie crumbs to enhance the nutty flavor of the Pumpkin Pie Parfaits.

 - Tie a little raffia ribbon around the top of the jars to give them some rustic style for your dinner party.